Cadenza-Labs/website/src/content/about.md

 ### Walter Laurito (Team Lead & Research Engineer)
 [LinkedIn](https://www.linkedin.com/in/walter-laurito-951565144/)

 Walter was in the MATS Winter 2023 Cohort under the mentorship of John Wentworth.
 At Cadenza Labs, he splits his time between being a team lead and research engineering.
 With other collaborators, his team created an [open-source library](https://github.com/EleutherAI/elk), where Walter is a main contributor.
-Before starting his PhD in ML (mostly on pause / minimal effort right now), Walter was working as software engineer for a couple of years after graduating in CS.
+Before starting his PhD in ML, Walter was working as software engineer for a couple of years after graduating in CS.

 ### Jonathan Ng (Research Engineer)
 [LinkedIn](https://www.linkedin.com/in/jonathan-ng-7061a3162/)